Dylan Jones [left] and Peyton Mainwaring [right]

 Thus, Animal Cloud was born.
 Their mission?
 To ensure that animal owners, specifically those who own dogs or horses working in law enforcement, get the information and insight concerning the animal’s health, they need, when they need it.
 Through the combination of biometric sensors, machine learning systems, and your own mobile device, Animal Cloud allows for owners of service animals to monitor their health from afar.
 Now, exactly how is remotely monitoring working dogs and horses’ health from a mobile device even possible?
 Well, it is now, with the help of the U.S. Air Force.

-The U.S. Air Force Research Laboratory has allowed Animal Cloud to repurpose the BATDOKTM app, which is designed by the U.S. Air Force to monitor patient’s vitals from a mobile device.
+The U.S. Air Force Research Laboratory has allowed Animal Cloud to repurpose the application powered by BATDOKTM, which is designed by the U.S. Air Force to monitor patient’s vitals from a mobile device.
 The app was created to document and monitor multiple patients’ health all from one mobile device.
-The BATDOKTM app accesses the patients’ care, documents the information, and allows for the information to be transferred to other devices, in order to collaborate and access the information.
+The application powered by BATDOKTM accesses the patients’ care, documents the information, and allows for the information to be transferred to other devices, in order to collaborate and access the information.
 This transaction has given Animal Cloud the ability to put the application to use, specifically for service animals.
 This is the first time for a company to use the app in a non-human way; Animal Cloud focuses on the work animals that help our overall community.

-Screenshot of the modified BATOKTM app for equestrian use
+Screenshot of the modified application powered by BATDOKTM for equestrian use

 Community.
 Excellence.
 Value.
 These are just some of the qualities that Animal Cloud embodies.
 Their mission to ensure the health safety of working animals is driven by a desire to enact change.
 Animal Cloud challenges the status quo, enacting an innovative drive and energy amongst the employees and the customers.
 So, now do you think that it is highly unlikely to be starting up your own company with a fellow classmate?